Factbox: EPA's looming clean air rules

-The Environmental Protection Agency is introducing its most ambitious clean air rules in decades, though it is making some concessions to election-minded Republicans who oppose them.
+WASHINGTON Despite some delays, the U.S. Environmental Protection Agency is rolling out its most ambitious clean air rules in decades.

-The EPA, facing backlash from heavy industry, has delayed several of the rules and made adjustments in others.
+The EPA, which faces backlash on the rules from heavy industry and Republicans in the House of Representatives, has made minor delays in several of the rules.
 Some industry groups say the rules will cost companies billions of dollars and increase power bills for consumers.

-The EPA says money saved on healthcare costs will be greater than the amount polluters will need to invest in retooling plants to meet the new standards.
+The EPA says the money saved in healthcare costs will be greater than the amount polluters will need to invest in retooling their plants to meet the new standards.

-So far, the major delay in the rules has been President Barack Obama's backtracking in September on smog pollution, which came as a disappointment to EPA Administrator Lisa Jackson.
+So far the only major delay in the rules has been President Barack Obama's backtracking in September on smog pollution, which came as a disappointment to EPA Administrator Lisa Jackson.

 Below are important dates for the clean air rules: